Science and Civilisation in China: Criticism from scholars

 Science and Civilisation in China was welcomed and is highly regarded among scholars because of its extensive comparative coverage of Chinese innovations.
-He established that scientific advancements, and analytical ingenuity were abundant in China in early modern times.
-Needham pointed to basic Chinese inventions ended up in the west, including the magnetic compass, and the mechanical clock, and printing.
+Needham established that scientific advancements, and analytical ingenuity were abundant in China in early modern times.
+He pointed to basic Chinese inventions ended up in the west, including the magnetic compass, and the mechanical clock, and printing.
 Needham also wrote that once these inventions reached they had a great impact on social life, and helped to stimulate the economy, as well as usher in the Scientific Revolution.
 Other scholars criticized his Marxist background, his understanding of Chinese culture, and his methodology.

 Historian Robert Finlay suggested "Needham never shied away from bold generalizations" and "employs many outdated concepts and makes countless unsupported assertions".
 Finlay points out that Needham never focuses on individual states and regions, instead he places Chinese, Indian, Islamic, and Western achievements within the context of reciprocal relations of Eurasian cultures.

 Editor of Volume 6, Nathan Sivin and Needham's research collaborator Lu Gwei-djen include updated research to support some of Needham's claims.
 However, Sivin is critical of Needham suggesting more research is required citing his assumptions of Taoism's role in promoting scientific feats in China.

 Sociologist Toby E. Huff gives an overview of Needham's singular legacy in his book The Rise of Early Modern Science: Islam, China, and the West.
 But Huff suggests that Needham gave many misleading impressions regarding China's supposed scientific advantages over the west.

 The Needham Question

 Origins

 After his extensive research of Chinese innovations, Joseph Needham became concerned with the question: Why did modern science stop developing in China after the 16th century?
 Needham believed this was due to China’s sociopolitical system which was not affected by Chinese inventions.
 China did not have a structure in which merchants could profit from their inventions, unlike the West.
-Once Chinese inventions reached Europe, they revolutionized their sociopolitical system, which used the inventions to dominate political rivals.
-According to Needham, Chinese innovations, such as gunpowder, the compass, paper, and printing, helped transform European Feudalism into Capitalism.
+Once Chinese inventions reached Europe, they revolutionized its sociopolitical system, which used the inventions to dominate political rivals.
+According to Needham, Chinese innovations, such as gunpowder, the compass, paper, and printing, helped transform European feudalism into capitalism.
 By the end of the 15th century, Europe was actively financing scientific discoveries, and nautical exploration.
 The paradox of this conclusion was that Europe surpassed China in scientific innovations, using Chinese technologies.